AlaskaDav/AlaskaDav/README.md

 - 👯 I’m looking to collaborate with **Tech Experts and IT gurus** *FinTech*

-- 🧑‍💻 I am a Tech guy, leveraging all IT for efficiency and effectiveness.
+- 🧑‍💻 I am a Tech guy, leveraging IT for efficiency and effectiveness.

 - 💬 Ask me about **Accounting/Finance and Data**